PostHog/posthog.com/contents/docs/billing/limits-alerts.md

 title: Billing limits and alerts
 ---

 To help you avoid surprise bills, PostHog enables you to set billing limits for each of our products.
-To do so:
+Setting a billing limit means that we will stop ingesting/processing your data so that you will not be charged over the set limit.
+In other words, if you exceed the billing limit you set, your data will be lost forever.

+To set a billing limit:

 1. Go to your organization's [billing settings](https://app.posthog.com/organization/billing)
 2. Click on the three dots in the top right of a product, then "Set billing limit."